 Vidocq’s father was a successful corn dealer.
 Vidocq had six siblings in all, of which one died during the birth of Vidocq.
 During the early years of growth and development of Vidocq, he was fearless, rowdy and cunning.
 Though he was sluggish and lethargic in his actions, there’s absolutely no doubt about his intelligence.

-Most of his time was spent in the armories of Arras.
-He was nicknamed as "le Vautrin", and also acquired as the reputation of astounding fencer, who exploited his fencing skills fully, and proved his fighting intellect.
+He spent most of his time in the armouries of Arras.
+He was nicknamed as “le Vautrin”, and also acquired as the reputation of astounding fencer, who exploited his fencing skills fully, and proved his fighting intellect.

 Vidocq had plenty of stories as a toddler.
-Once, when he was 13years of age, Vidocq stole and sold he money from the silver plates just in a day.
+Once, when he was 13, Vidocq stole the money from the silver plates and spent it in a single day.
 Three days later, he was thrown to local jail Baudets.